keras-team/governance/README.md

 The SIG covers all aspects of the Keras API, in particular:

 - Design of the core Keras API specification (including its implementations in `tf.keras` and `keras-team/keras`).
-- Design of TensorFlow-specific Keras features to be included in `tf.keras`.
-- Design of the Keras model file format.
+- Design of the Keras-related file formats.
-- Design of the API of the subprojects Keras Applications and Keras Preprocessing, which are shared across `tf.keras` and `keras-team/keras`.
 - Design of the API of all Keras-brand projects, such as AutoKeras and Keras-Tuner.

 ## Leadership